 It is very difficult to make every sensor change exactly at those suction values, and for practical irrigation purposes, it is not necessary either.

-The expected lifespan of this sensor in the ground is 2 to 5 years, with the shorter time occurring in acidic or salty soils.
-We are regularly modifying the design to increase accuracy.
-We do dig up and retest sensors, but this version of the sensor is just 18 months old (and the calibrations have not shifted).
+The expected lifespan of this sensor in the ground is 2 to 4 years, with the shorter time occurring in very wet, acidic or salty soils.
+The more recent designs are more durable for those who need to dig up and move sensors to other sites.
+As part of our research, we are modifying the design to increase accuracy and longevity.

 The sensors are very dry when packaged for shipment and too dry for the reader to detect them.

 When you try and read them straight out of the packet you may see the message on the reader screen "Check connections".
 This is because the reader can only detect the temperature sensor and not the soil moisture sensors.

 Before you can read the sensors you must soak them in a bucket of water until they turn blue.
 See the sensor installation instructions here https://via.farm/chameleon-sensor-installation-instructions/

 The grey colour indicates the sensor is disconnected.

 When a sensor cable is disconnected (open circuit) the reader sees it as a very high resistance.
 On the

 Sometimes the soil gets so dry (end of the red zone) that it goes beyond the accuracy of our Chameleon reader. this also shows up as grey on the visualisation and the colour will return when the soil is wetted again.

 If you buy Chameleon equipment from our online shop https://viashop.csiro.au/ you will be issued account details and a farm will be created for you within a few days of completing payment.